AgniusBartninkas/power-automate-desktop-framework/src/flows/logger-cloud-connectors/README.md

 1. **Input_ErrorMessageList** - Should contain the list of error messages already accumulated in the parent flow.
 Is used to add the new message (if it is an error message) and produce the output list.
 Can be a blank list, if no prior error messages exist.
 Should be marked as **sensitive** in case the error messages contain any sensitive information.
 1. **Input_FlowName** - Should contain the name of the parent flow.
 Is used in the logs.
-1. **Input_LogAddress** (optional) - Should contain the address for certain log types.
-Is required for some log types, but optional for others.
+1. **Input_LogAddress** - Should contain the address for certain log types.
+Is required for all log types in this flow.
 See the definition for **Input_LogType** below for more details.
-Should be marked as **sensitive**, in case the SQL connection string contains credentials.
 1. **Input_LoggerObject** - Should be a custom object that contains at least two parameters: 'LogLevels' (defining the levels of messages that should be logged in a case-sensitive, comma-separated string) and 'ErrorLogLevels' (defining the levels of messages that should be added to the error messages list in a case-sensitive, comma-separated string).
 Is used for logging.
 1. **Input_LogMessage** - Should contain the actual message to log, possibly with the entire stack trace for system exceptions.
 Should be marked as **sensitive** in case the message contains any sensitive data.
 The message must be preceeded by the log level and three (3) semicolons to separate the level from the message.
 For example: `INFO;;;Finished processing work item no. 123456 with status 'Success'.`
 1. **Input_LogPath** - Should contain the path to which the log message should be written.
 The expected value depends on the log type.
 See the definition for **Input_LogType** below for more details.
 1. **Input_LogType** - Should contain one of the available values for the types of logs to be created.
 The currently supported parameter values are:
-    1. 'Log File' - for plain text files saved with a .log extension.
-Log messages are stored as JSON objects.
-        1. The **Input_LogPath** input variable expects a file path (required).
-        1. The **Input_LogAddress** input variable is ignored (optional).
-    1. 'CSV File' - for CSV files.
-Log message fields are delimited with the semicolon.
-        1. The **Input_LogPath** input variable expects a file path (required).
-        1. The **Input_LogAddress** input variable is ignored (optional).
-    1. 'Database' - for writing it to a database table.
-        1. The **Input_LogPath** input variable expects:
-            1. A table name when using standard INSERT statements (required).
-            1. A stored procedure name when using a stored procedure (required).
-        1. The **Input_LogAddress** input variable expects a connection string (required).
     1. 'SharePoint List' - for writing it to a SharePoint list.
         1. The **Input_LogPath** input variable expects a list name (required).
         1. The **Input_LogAddress** input variable expects a site address (required).